Car Battery Life | 6 Factors That Affect Your Car Battery Life.

 Battery life has been defined as the period in which it lasts for service without any damage.
 Battery life is reduced by overcharging which causes overheating and excessive gas bubbling.

 In a car, the battery can be overcharged due to a faulty generator control which causes the generator to continue to charge the battery after it is fully charged.
 Too concentrated electrolyte also causes overcharging.
-Lack of water not only makes the electrolyte concentrated but, it reduces electrolyte levels in the cell, thus causing disintegration of the exposed plates.
+Lack of water not only makes the electrolyte concentrated but, it reduces electrolyte levels also in the cell, thus causing disintegration of the exposed plates.

 If a battery is continuously undercharged, it becomes Sulphated, which causes a loss of active material.
 It also causes the plates to buckle and break.
 Excessive loads, such as those produced by propelling the car with the starting motor, are detrimental to the battery.